Woman taking an online alcohol assessment using her laptop computer and headphones.

 Your answers are then compared to other individuals with similar characteristics.

-The assessment will also ask about your current situation, such as:
+The online questionnaire will also ask about your current situation, such as:

 • Your job